-Whether it’s lunch, a beer or for the weekend after, we know the place to go!
+Whether it’s lunch, a beer or the weekend after, we know where to go…

 We’ve also created an interactive map, so you can see the location of each place in relation to the conference!
 You can’t say we don’t treat you!

 Top 5 best places for coffee & breakfast before the conference…